YesVladess/YesVladess/README.md

 My current job is focused on developing iOS SDK, which can provide other developers and companies ability to integrate messaging/calls/videoconfs in their apps easily.

-I also worked in PSB, where i developed an online banking app + 3 years in test automation.
+I also worked in Bank, where i developed an online banking app + 3 years in test automation.
 Tests are important 🤖

 ### More about me:

-- 🧑🏻‍💻 I'm currently working in Voximplant
+- 🧑🏻‍💻 I'm currently working in Voximplant (ex PSB, ex ATConsulting)
 - 🌱 I’m currently learning SwiftUI at Stanford course CS 193P (not as student, sadly 🥺)
 - 🌝 I love music, RPG games, code, craft beer and working out in the gym 💪🏻
-- 🗣 You can message me: telegram, linkedin, twitter, links are in profile
+- 🗣 You can message me: telegram, linkedin, twitter, links are in the profile
 - ⚡ Fun fact: i burr a little bit

 ### Platforms, languages and tools: